heroku/buildpacks-php/CONTRIBUTING.md

 1. Run `cargo check` to download dependencies and ensure there are no compilation issues.
 1. Build the buildpack with `cargo libcnb package`.
-1. Use the buildpack to build an app: `pack build go-example --buildpack packaged/x86_64-unknown-linux-musl/debug/heroku_go --path /path/to/go-app`
+1. Use the buildpack to build an app: `pack build sample-app --buildpack packaged/x86_64-unknown-linux-musl/debug/heroku_php --path /path/to/sample-app`

 ### Testing